ishupandi15/Flight-Delay-Analysis/README.md

-✈️ Flight Delay Analysis
+# ✈️ Flight Delay Analysis

-This project explores flight delay data using Python, Pandas, and Matplotlib.
+This is a simple data analysis challenge lab exploring flight delay patterns using Python and Pandas.
-It includes data cleaning, visualization, and analysis of factors that cause delays such as weather, time of day, and airline performance.

-Notebook:
-Flight_Delay_Analysis.ipynb

-Skills Used:
-Python, Pandas, NumPy, Data Cleaning, Data Visualization, Jupyter Notebook

-Key Insights:

-Visualized delay distributions by time and airline
+The goal is to clean the dataset, perform basic exploratory analysis, and visualize delay trends across airlines and time periods.

+**Notebook:**
+`Flight_Delay_Analysis.ipynb`

+**Tools & Libraries:**
+Python · Pandas · NumPy · Matplotlib · Jupyter Notebook

+**Key Steps:**
+- Loaded and explored flight delay dataset
+- Cleaned missing or invalid data
+- Created basic visualizations using Matplotlib
-Found patterns between flight delay and departure time
+- Summarized delay patterns by airline and time of day

-Identified possible causes like weather and airport congestion
+**Skills Demonstrated:**
+Data Cleaning · Data Visualization · EDA · Python Programming

-How to Run:
+**How to Run:**

-Open the notebook in Jupyter or VS Code
+1. Open the notebook in Jupyter or VS Code

-Run all cells to see the charts and outputs
+2. Run all cells to view analysis and charts

+**Duration:** April 2025